deonj/quagga/README.md

 All other conf files are added in the /etc/quagga directory

-## Example ##
+## Example 1: Lab deployment ##

-To create a network of routers as shown in topology below:
+An isolated lab environment can be created.
+An example of a 3 router lab environment is shown in the topology below:

     +-----------+                 +-----------+               +-----------+
     |           |                 |           |               |           |